Julia Somerville: Career

+Somerville was diagnosed with a benign brain tumour in August 1992 and after neurosurgery recovered well to return to work three months later.
+She returned to present to co-presented the Lunchtime News along with Nicholas Owen and later with John Suchet, plus 3D, a weekly Yorkshire Television current affairs programme from 1993 to 1998.
+Somerville reported on the political response to the 1993 United Kingdom budget, and narrated the six-part documentary series Special Babies about the Maternity and Special Care Baby Unit at Watford General Hospital in 1994.
+She reported from Hyde Park during the funeral of Diana, Princess of Wales in September 1997.
+Somerville also provided cover for News at Ten, and was one of the launch anchors for the ITN News Channel.

 Between 1999 and 2001, Somerville presented the daily LBC radio show London Life, a two-hour programme devoted to interviews with diverse artists.
+Following Somerville being dropped from her prime time role to younger woman newsreaders and being limited to presenting a daily radio programme, she left ITN in October 2001.

-Somerville has a lifelong interest in painting and in 2001 was a member of the judging panel for the National Portrait Gallery's BP Portrait of the Year; she has also served as a judge for several years on the RIBA Annual Architecture Award Panels.
+Somerville has a lifelong interest in painting and in 2001 was a member of the judging panel for the National Portrait Gallery's BP Portrait of the Year; she has also served as a judge for several years on the Royal Institute of British Architects Annual Architecture Award Panels.
 On 18 September 2003, Somerville was appointed Chair of the Advisory Committee of the Government Art Collection, for a period of four years.

 As part of ITN's "Famous Five" with Gordon Honeycombe, Martyn Lewis, Selina Scott and Anna Ford, Somerville was brought back to the screen for one week in September 2005 for ITN's 50th anniversary.
 In 2010, Somerville returned to television news as a presenter on BBC News.
-She also occasionally presented BBC Breakfast.
-In January 2011, Somerville started as an occasional relief presenter of the BBC Weekend News on BBC One.

-Also in 2010, Somerville took the lead in an experimental film Facade by artist and filmmaker Phil Coy.
-Her distinctive vocal delivery articulated the deconstruction of London's glass architecture and was screened nationally and internationally at The Whitstable Biennale, The South London Gallery, The Whitechapel Gallery and New York Armoury Show.
+Also in 2010, Somerville was the narrator of the experimental film Facade by artist and filmmaker Phil Coy.
 Somerville joined Rip Off Britain when the show returned in Autumn 2011 for its third series.
 She replaced Jennie Bond to host along with Angela Rippon and Gloria Hunniford.
 Together, they also presented Charlie's Consumer Angels.

-On 15 June 2013, it was announced that Somerville was to receive an OBE for services to art as part of the Queen's Birthday Honours.
-Somerville received this award in recognition for her work chairing the Advisory Committee on the Government Art Collection.
-In September 2017 Somerville was a contestant on Celebrity Masterchef on BBC One.
+In August 2017, Somerville was a contestant on Celebrity MasterChef on BBC One.

 Personal life

-Somerville has been married three times: